 You can monitor the status of each synced dataset by opening the Data Sync panel from your Data portal.

 Data syncs are queued to update at a minimum interval of 1 hour, and only process a reupload when no changes to a dataset are detected during the queuing process.
 This ensures there are no concurrency and versioning issues for large multi-file datasets.

 If a dataset currently in the queue is updated in Dropbox, it will return to the end of the queue.

-If your dataset is being updating at a very high frequency, such as every 5 to 10 minutes, 24 hours a day, your dataset will never reach the 30 minutes of dormancy required to allow Sync to process the reupload.
+If your dataset is being updating at a very high frequency, such as every 5 to 10 minutes, 24 hours a day, your dataset will never be processed as a reupload.
 We recommend updating datasets in your Dropbox no more than once every 3 - 4 hours to ensure your dataset passes the Sync queue.

-During periods of high usage, the dataset queue may be hours.
-During these times, datasets may take longer to process.
-If your dataset has not updated after 24 hours of being updated in Dropbox, and no failure event emails have been received, please contact support.
+If you have not received a sync confirmation email after 24 hours of data being updated in Dropbox, and no failure event emails have been received, please contact support.

 Data Sync errors